Memphis, Tennessee: Visual art

-In addition to the Brooks Museum and Dixon Gallery and Gardens, Memphis plays host to two burgeoning visual art areas, one city-sanctioned, and the other organically formed.
+In addition to the Brooks Museum and Dixon Gallery and Gardens, Memphis plays host to two developing visual art areas, one city-sanctioned and the other organically formed.

 The South Main Arts District is an arts neighborhood in south downtown.
 Over the past 20 years, the area has morphed from a derelict brothel and juke joint neighborhood to a gentrified, well-lit area sponsoring "Trolley Night", when arts patrons stroll down the street to see fire spinners, DJs playing in front of clubs, specialty shops and galleries.
-Not far from South Main Arts district is Medicine Factory, an artist-run organization.
+Not far from the South Main Arts district is Medicine Factory, an artist-run organization.

 Another developing arts district in Memphis is Broad Avenue.
 This east–west avenue is undergoing neighborhood revitalization from the influx of craft and visual artists taking up residence and studios in the area.
 An art professor from Rhodes College holds small openings on the first floor of his home for local students and professional artists.
 Odessa, another art space on Broad Avenue, hosts student art shows and local electronic music.
 Other gallery spaces spring up for semi-annual artwalks.

 Memphis also has non-commercial visual arts organizations and spaces, including local painter Pinkney Herbert's Marshall Arts gallery, on Marshall Avenue near Sun Studios, another arts neighborhood characterized by affordable rent.